Bam92/html5-css3-course/readme.md

 Welcome!

-This is a quick html5/css3 training taught to trainees from different CS instutions @University of Kisangani, CS Dpt (www.unikis.ac.cd).
+This is a quick html5/css3 training taught to trainees from different CS instutions @ [University of Kisangani, CS Dpt] (www.unikis.ac.cd).
 This repo will help my students to improve there skills since it'll contain my feed backs for there own works.
-You'll find usefull info about this training in this GitHub repo such as links, student's names, ect.
+You'll find usefull info about this training such as links, student's names, ect.

 Fell free to pull request if there is any issue

 Date: Oct 10 - 12, 2016

-Teacher: Abel L. Mbula (www.abelmbula.url.ph)
+Teacher: [Abel L. Mbula] (www.abelmbula.url.ph)

 Trainees:

 	+ Carine BOTIKOWAMBI
     + Cédric KWASIYA
     + Elysée MBAMBU